Working with segments

-- Profile segments query the profile records stored in the customer-interaction database.
-Profiles records are synced between your Dynamics 365 for Customer Engagement database and the customer-interaction database and include the entities you normally work with in the Dynamics 365 UI, such as contacts, accounts, leads, and any other entities that you choose to sync.
+- Profile segments query the profile records stored in the marketing-insights service.
+Profiles records are synced between your Dynamics 365 organizational database and the marketing-insights service, and include the entities you normally work with in the Dynamics 365 UI, such as contacts, accounts, leads, and any other entities that you choose to sync.

-- Interaction segments query the interaction records stored in the customer-interaction database.
+- Behavioral segments query the interaction records stored in the marketing-insights service.
 Each of these records is generated automatically and related to a specific contact record.
-Interaction records are accessed to generate various insights displays in the Dynamics 365 for Marketing UI, but they aren't synced to the Dynamics 365 for Customer Engagement database.
+Interaction records are accessed to generate various insights displays in the Dynamics 365 Marketing UI, but they aren't synced to the Dynamics 365 organizational database.
 They are generated in response to contact interactions such as opening an email, clicking an email link, submitting a form, or registering for an event.

-Dynamics 365 for Marketing works together with the marketing insights service, which operates using its own customer-interaction database to provide advanced segment definitions and customer analytics.
+Dynamics 365 Marketing works together with the marketing-insights service, which operates using its own marketing-insights database to provide advanced segment definitions and customer analytics.
 The integration is seamless and results in powerful combined functionality when the two systems work together.
-Your contact records and marketing lists are continuously synchronized between the two systems, which lets the marketing insights service apply its powerful data processing and analytical tools to your contacts, and combine these with information from other types of Dynamics 365 records.
+Your contact records and marketing lists are continuously synchronized between the two systems, which lets the marketing-insights service apply its powerful data processing and analytical tools to your contacts, and combine these with information from other types of Dynamics 365 records.

 Segments must be live before you can use them